james-simon/james-simon.github.io/_posts/2024-08-20-gpt2-positional-encs.md

 The large mass towards the right of the above plot shows that the top subspace of the positional encodings is well-aligned with the bottom subspace of the token embeddings.
 Phrased differently, the positional encodings and token embeddings lie in roughly orthogonal subspaces, and so they won’t interfere!

-Curiously, above plot also shows a small mass at the low indices.
+Curiously, the above plot also shows a small mass at the low indices.
 This is strange to me, and I don’t know what to make of it.
 Feel free to send me hypotheses!